ftrias/TeensyDebug/README.md

 (gdb)
 ```

-At the prompt use the `target remote` command using the correct port:
+At the prompt use the `target remote` command using the correct port.
+On Windows it is sometimes necessary to specify serial ports in a long form as: `\\.\COM20`.

 ```
 target remote /dev/cu.usbmodem61684903